rainerperry/SQL-Creation-of-Relational-Database/README.md

-# SQL Creation of Relational Database
+## SQL Creation of Relational Database

+### Overview

+In this project, a database is created for an organization, consisting of six tables, and specific queries are performed.
+Tools used: QuickDBD, SQL, pgAdmin.

 Step 1: In QuickDBD, an ERD was drawn with the right relationships Step 2: The SQL code exported from QuickDBD